xocelyk/xocelyk.github.io/_posts/2024-12-26-cot-interp.md

 \text{question} \rightarrow \textbf{pre-computed answer} \rightarrow \dots
 $$

-The ellipses above are intentionally ambiguous--it is not a priori clear how the model's pre-computed answer will causally influence the model's final answer.
+The ellipses above are intentionally ambiguous---it is not a priori clear how the model's pre-computed answer will causally influence the model's final answer.
 Its influence could pass through the chain of thought, skip it entirely, or some combination of the two.

 Going forward, it's important to be rigorous about how we define post-hoc reasoning.
-Going forward, I use the following definition, emphasizing the causal role of the pre-computed answer:
+I use the following definition, emphasizing the causal role of the pre-computed answer:

 > **Post-hoc reasoning** refers to the behavior where the model pre-computes an answer before chain of thought, and the pre-computed answer causally influences the model's final answer, at least in part.